nu-radio/NuRadioMC/NuRadioReco/modules/io/noise/README.md

 Several models are available in the models folder.

+How to generate noise with the models is displayed in generateNoise.ipynb in the same folder.

+Example on how to load, train and analyze the performance of a model is shown in the train.ipynb notebook in the same folder.

 ### Implementation

 The code for the implementation of the GANs is in wgan.py, generator.py and discriminator.py.

-### Example
-Example on how to train load, train and analyze the performance of a model is shown in the example.ipynb notebook in the notebooks folder
+## Contact

+If you have any questions related to the project and the code, feel free to contact via email [Daniel Hjelm](mailto:dnl1@live.se)